neondatabase/website/content/docs/functions/extract.md

 ### Use `extract()` with different fields

-We can use `extract()` with various fields to analyze different components of timestamps:
+You can use `extract()` with various fields to analyze different components of timestamps:

 ```sql
 WITH sample_data(event_time) AS (